Recognition of same-sex unions in Suriname

-Suriname does not recognize same-sex marriage or civil unions.
+Suriname does not recognize same-sex marriages or civil unions.
 In February 2025, a court ordered the government to register the marriages of two same-sex couples and instructed it to modify laws regarding marriage to comply with international treaties.

 Civil unions

 Suriname does not recognize civil unions which would offer same-sex couples some of the rights and benefits of marriage.
 Unlike the Netherlands, it also does not offer any legal protection to couples living in unregistered cohabitation (samenwonen, /nl/; seti libi, /srn/).
 As a result, same-sex couples do not have access to the legal rights, benefits and obligations of marriage, including protection from domestic violence, adoption rights, tax benefits and inheritance rights.